-It doesn’t take much effort to swap your traditional mayonnaise for a vegan mayonnaise - brands such as Vegenaise can be found at your neighborhood grocery store, and even convenience store chain 7-11 has opted to use only Just Mayo in its stores.
+It doesn’t take much effort to swap your traditional mayonnaise for a vegan mayonnaise - brands such as Vegenaise [Amazon] can be found at your neighborhood grocery store, and even convenience store chain 7-11 has opted to use only Just Mayo [Amazon] in its stores.

 Even better than the fact that it doesn’t take much effort is that all these health and world benefits can be enjoyed while still consuming a great-tasting condiment that doesn’t taste all that different from traditional mayonnaise.
 In fact, many blind taste tests by experts suggest that some plant-based mayonnaise is actually better than their egg-based counterparts.

 By making these few, small changes in your diet, you can improve your health and improve the plight of laying hens around the world.
 It’s a smart, healthy, and delicious choice!